gillianassi/Portfolio/src/markdown/Research/PlenopticImaging.md

         <div>
             <h1 class="title">Description</h1>
             <p>
-                In the contexrt of my bachelor thesis of Engineering Technology, I tried to create a virtual environment where pictures and holograms could be evaluated.
+                In the context of my bachelor thesis in Engineering Technology, I tried to create a virtual environment where pictures and holograms could be evaluated.
 Light maps were visualised in VR by combining images taken with a camera matrix depending on the position of the VR headset.
 A large part of this project was pure research as I was not yet adept in c++ programming.
                 A link to my thesis created in 2018 can be found at the top of this page.
             </p>
         </div>